BryanDYang/MOSA-Fall-Hackathon-2024/README.md

 **Project Summary**

 Please provide a short (one paragraph) summary of your project.
 Consider this your elevator pitch.
-Include the link to your Devpost project page here: (Paste finalized Devpost site)
+Include the link to your Devpost project page here: (To be added: finalized Devpost site)

 **Authors**